lboyer4/ron-swan-brews/README.md

 ### Description
-This project my Turing Mod3 final project, crafted to allow a user to search, view, and favorite Colorado breweries brought in via API, while giving a whimsical feature of randomized Ron Swanson quotes.
+This project was my Turing Mod3 final project.
+Ron Swan Brews is crafted to allow a user to search, view, and favorite Colorado breweries.
+All data was brought in via pre-made API.
+This app gives the user the whimsical feature of a randomized Ron Swanson quote while allowing them to search for a brewery in the Colorado area.
 It was required to use and include React, Redux, an API, and testing.

 ### Installation